Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Introduction

 In this paper, we present two different approaches to paste gas distribution onto dark matter only $N$-body simulations: halo-based pasting (HP) and particle-based pasting (PP).
-The former follows halo model prescription; all gas resides in halos and only halo catalogue is required to produce mock simulations.
-The latter, in addition to halos, considers all particles in simulations, including the \textit{field} component lying outside of halos.
-This methods also captures the aspherical gas distribution within halos.
+The former follows the halo model prescription; all gas resides in halos, and only the halo catalogue is required to produce mock simulations.
+In addition to halos, the latter considers all particles in simulations, including the \textit{field} component lying outside of halos.
+This PP method also captures the aspherical gas distribution within halos, which is missing in previous pasting methods but has appreciable impacts on SZ effects.
+Furthermore, though in the HP method, the velocity of particles is assumed to be uniform within halos and follow the mean bulk velocity, the kinematics within halos has been considered in the PP method.
+These secondary effects on the SZ effects, which are missing in most previous works, are properly considered in our PP method.
+For example, in \citet{Flender2016}, the contribution from the field component has been incorporated, but for particles that belong to halos, the gas is painted based on spherically symmetric halos.
 The prototypes of these methods have been applied in precedent works \citep{Osato2018,Osato2020}.
-In order to assess the performance of these two methods, we create 108 full-sky and patch ($5 \times 5 \, \mathrm{deg}^2$) mock maps of SZ effects based on halo-based and particle-based pasting methods.
-To verify these methods, we measure the power spectra of mock maps and reproduce the theoretical predictions.
-Although this paper focuses on SZ effects, our methods can easily be extended to other observables, such as X-ray emission and dispersion measure probed by fast radio bursts, and cross-correlations between these observables.
+To assess the performance of these two methods, we create 108 full-sky and patch ($5 \times 5 \, \mathrm{deg}^2$) mock maps of SZ effects based on halo-based and particle-based pasting methods.
+To verify these methods, we measure the power spectra of mock maps and compare them with the theoretical predictions.
+Although this paper focuses on SZ effects, our methods can easily be extended to other observables, such as X-ray emission and dispersion measures probed by fast radio bursts, and cross-correlations between these observables.

 This paper is organised as follows.
 In Section~\ref{sec:model}, we provide a brief overview of the analytical modelling of ICM.
-In Section~\ref{sec:map_making}, we present simulations and the map making algorithms.
+In Section~\ref{sec:map_making}, we present simulations and the map-making algorithms.
 In Section~\ref{sec:theory}, we review theoretical models of tSZ and kSZ power spectra.
-In Section~\ref{sec:results}, we discuss the resultant mock maps and their power spectra.
+Section~\ref{sec:results} discusses the resultant mock maps and their power spectra.
 We conclude in Section~\ref{sec:conclusions}.